chouhanaryan/imw-docker/README.md

 At the end of it all - it all worked out.
 I got rid of Nginx, built a new Docker image, kept Gunicorn intact, used WhiteNoise to serve static files and made the codebase a little bit cleaner along the way.

-All's well that end's well.
+All's well that ends well.